LavanyaGajulapalli/indian-companies-bse-nse/README.md

 # Indian Companies-NSE BSE

-NSE BSE companies is one of the domains, which is a part of the IndicWiki Project.
+NSE BSE companies is a part of Indian companies which is one of the domains, which is a part of the IndicWiki Project.

 ## Description